 Implementing an Information Lifecycle Management (ILM) strategy is vital in order to achieve success with information economies.
 Preventing storage costs from spiraling out of control and having employees waste their time searching for information needed to do their job effectively should be of paramount importance for any business strategy moving forward.
-Removing unnecessary data will allow organizations to provide business users with optimal performance from their applications, giving IT tighter control over storage costs and enabling the legal department to reduce exposure of organizational risk.
+Removing unnecessary data will allow organizations to provide business users with an optimal performance from their applications, giving IT tighter control over storage costs and enabling the legal department to reduce exposure to organizational risk.

 ILM will control your data growth by means of minimizing storage costs and increasing application performance.
-Additionally it ensures your organization is compliant with data privacy regulations such as the GDPR & CCPA.
+Additionally, it ensures your organization is compliant with data privacy regulations such as the GDPR & CCPA.
 Data that is stored longer, or shorter, than necessary creates a liability for your organization.
 ILM helps reduce this legal liability by ensuring your data is disposed of properly.

 According to Gartner,